-The team will suggest changes in the text of the 16-page booklet Caribbean Islands Biodiversity Hotspot Ecosystem Profile Summary to reflect the changes in the profile.
-The team will provide a translated version in French and Spanish of the final text, once approved by CEPF.
+The team will suggest changes in the text of the 16-page booklet "Ecosystem Profile Summary" to reflect the changes in the Ecosystem Profile.
+The team will provide a translated version in Arabic and French of the final text, once approved by CEPF.